dwinchell/threescale-gitops-example/README.md

 # 3Scale GitOps Example
+This is a minimal example of how to create 3Scale instances using OpenShift GitOps and the 3Scale Operator.

 ## Prerequisites
-* Red Hat Integration 3Scale operator is installed
+* Red Hat Integration 3Scale Operator is installed.
-* Red Hat OpenShift GitOps operator is installed
+* Red Hat OpenShift GitOps operator is installed.
-* OpenShift GitOps is configured with the correct permissions to make changes to the target namespaces
+* OpenShift GitOps is configured with the correct permissions to make changes to the target namespaces.

 ## Installation Instructions